jacob-grahn/jiber/docs/docs/jiber-server/store.md

 - None!

 __Returns__
-- (ClientState): Returns the client's global state.
+- (ServerState): Returns the servers's global state.
-This includes the optimistic and confirmed state for all rooms.
+This includes state and members of all rooms.

 __Example__
 ``` javascript